Attila1617/Attila1617/README.md

-- 👋 Hi, I’m @Attila1617
+👋 Hello!
+I am Iskander, I am 16 years old and my hobbies are music, game development and modeling.
-- 👀 I’m a game developer
+🎮 I am also a self-taught software engineer (And I have experience on the Vex V5 platform) 👨‍💻 Developing my skills in full-stack development...
-- 🌱 Expirienced in Godot, Unity and Unreal Engine
+📚 Experienced in Godot, Unity, and Unreal Engine 4.

 <!---